orangejuice/blog/data/activity/movie-中国王朝-苏醒的传说-乾隆与香妃-2016/record.en.md

 ---
-title: "Chinese Dynasty: The Awakening Legend of Qianlong and Fragrant Concubine"
+title: "The Chinese Dynasty: The Awakening Legends of Qianlong and Fragrant Concubine"
-slug: chinese-dynasty-the-awakening-legend-of-qianlong-and-fragrant-concubine
 category: movie
 status: done
 rating: 5